barretto-c/react-learning-to-do/README.md

 # TODO React App
+-This application leverages React 16.13 and uses React hooks.
+-Includes GitHub Action integration which performs Continuous Integration with units test.

 # Introduction
 This is an basic app for capturing TODOs.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). \* created using `create-react-app`

-This application leverages React 16.13 and uses React hooks.

 ## Prerequisites to run